OWASP/owasp-mastg/techniques/ios/MASTG-TECH-0055.md

 platform: ios
 ---

-If you've repackaged an application with a Frida Gadget, or if you want to attach lldb to the application, you have to launch the application in debug mode.
+If you've repackaged an application with a Frida Gadget, or if you want to attach @MASTG-TOOL-0057 to the application, you have to launch the application in debug mode.
 When you launch the application via SpringBoard, it will not launch in debug mode and the application will crash.

 After the application has been installed using @MASTG-TECH-TOOL-0056, you can launch it in debug mode using the following commands: